RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 ### Setup your python environment

-- in the folder where you cloned StyleTTS2, click on the address bar and type `cmd` then press enter to open a command prompt window at this location.
+- In the folder where you cloned StyleTTS2, click on the address bar and type `cmd` then press enter to open a command prompt window at this location.
 - Enter the following command to create a [Python Virtual Environment](https://www.geeksforgeeks.org/python/create-virtual-environment-using-venv-python/):
 ```
 python -m venv venv